otacke/catharsis/README.md

 ```

 ### Mirror
+The mirror command will copy the content types from another H5P Content Type Hub Server.
+It knows the option `refer`.

+#### without option
 The `mirror` command requires the endpoint URL of another H5P Content Type Hub Server as argument.
 It will then copy all the H5P content types including metadata such as descriptions or screenshots to your server - if the other server holds a newer version.
 Note that mirroring manually does not make the newer versions available on your server automatically.
 You will need to trigger the [update process](#update) first.

 Example to mirror all the files from H5P Group's H5P Content Type Hub:
 ```
 node ./catharsis.js mirror https://api.h5p.org/v1/content-types
 ```

+#### with option `refer`
+When the `refer` option is used, when a content type is requested, it wil not be served from the local server, but from the original server instead via a redirect.

 ### Update
 The `update` command will scan the `assets/libraries` directory where all the available H5P libraries are stored.
 Based